aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 Deploying TensorFlow Serving models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After a TensorFlow Estimator has been fit, it saves a TensorFlow ``SavedModel`` in
+After a TensorFlow estimator has been fit, it saves a TensorFlow ``SavedModel`` in
 the S3 location defined by ``output_path``.
 You can call ``deploy`` on a TensorFlow
 estimator to create a SageMaker Endpoint.